Dmitriy Bunin Author of Frames X UI kit

 Copy and Paste Design Symbols

-So, let's continue with our beef.
+Now that you know what's inside, let's continue with our Symbols vs. Icons beef.

 SVG icons vs. Unicode symbols